 - kidney and prostate stones

 Your doctor will want to monitor you regularly.
-Tests to monitor disease progress might include:
+Tests to monitor the progress

-- spinal X-rays to watch for disk degeneration and
+- spinal X-rays to check for disk degeneration and

 - CT (computed tomography) scans to find signs of